electricimp/BG96_GPS/README.md

 ## License ##

 The BG96 GPS library is licensed under the [MIT License](LICENSE).
-Copyright 2019-20 Electric Imp, Inc.
+Copyright 2020 Twilio.